 Credit: Tom's Guide

-To date, the best price we've seen for an unlocked S9 has been $559 — a now-expired, 24-hour deal that came courtesy of Newegg.
+If you don't have a phone to trade in, the best price we've seen for an unlocked S9 has been $559 — a now-expired, 24-hour deal that came courtesy of Newegg.
 But bargain shoppers shouldn't worry because there are other excellent deals available at the moment.

 How does that stack up with other offers?
 Here are the best deals for the Galaxy S9 and S9+ so far.